 • Cooperatives are voluntary organisations under Cooperative Societies Act 1912.

-• A Limited Liability Partnership (LLP) is where while all members have limited liability, only one has unlimited liability in the business.
+• In a Limited Liability Partnership (LLP) while all members have limited liability, only one has unlimited liability in the business.

 Do enough research – of the market, the product, the target buyers and other factors which will affect your business in the long and short term.
 Everyone out there has a business idea and most of them are really good.

 However, the path from ideation to implementation is not a short one and this is what decides whether the business will be a success or not.
 Just having an idea and arranging for funds isn’t enough to get the ball rolling.

 If you are getting investments into your project, it is your prerogative to do all the research and only once everything has been cross-checked, to jump in.

 Don’t move ahead based on assumptions.
 You need facts.
 Assuming that the market will get better in a few months is not a good enough reason for you to start a business selling a product which isn’t selling well at this point of time.